qaidjoharj53/Voice-Clone-TTS/README.md

 # Voice Cloner & TTS Application

 A full-stack web application that allows users to clone voices and generate text-to-speech audio using the cloned voices.
 Built with React.js for the frontend and Node.js/Express for the backend, utilizing the PlayHT API for voice cloning and text-to-speech conversion.
+This is a part of my tasks as an intern at Coding Bits.

 ## Table of Contents